-Here are the products, services, apps and books that I love and use on a frequent basis as a freelancer, cyberpreneur, business coach, graphic designer and writer.
+Here are the products, services, apps and books that I love and use on a frequent basis as a freelancer, cyberpreneur, business coach, and digital marketer.

 Just contact me in case you have questions on how to use any of these services.

 Top Freelancer Tools

 Being a location-independent worker, you need to be able to work everywhere and have your files and apps available in the cloud, so that you can access it anytime and anywhere there is an internet connection.

 Thanks to Google, most of the basic tools that you need is just one click away.
 Once you have created a Google account, you have they key to opening all the wonderful apps that freelancers love, namely:

 - Google Drive – With Google Drive, you don’t need a hard drive, you can store up to 15 gigabytes of data and purchase if you want more storage.
 You can also easily share files with others by getting the share link, no need to attach it in your email.
 And it’s great for sending large files.

 - Google Calendar – I not only use this for work but I also use this at home.
 What’s awesome about Google Calendar is that you can create multiple calendars and share it with your team or with your spouse, so you don’t miss your child’s recital or soccer game.

 - Google Docs and Google Sheets – It’s simply MS Word and Excel that you can use directly inside your web browser.
 So, you don’t need to go to Greenhills to buy a pirated copy of MS Office or the buy the expensive original one.
 You automatically have them with your Google account.